UBC-MDS/programming-in-python-for-data-science/slides/module2_14.md

 Name: mfr, dtype: int64
 ```

-This is not the extent of chaining however.
+However, this is not the extent of chaining.

 Notes: Script here